pcooke18/lululemon-scrape/README.md

 I will be using the BeautifulSoup package in Python in order to collect all the information.

-I'm seeing how I can save and push to GitHub
+I am starting this project by collecting details and reviews of the product, then plan to use NLP analysis to look further into the product reviews.